scienxlab/checklists/machine-learning-review.md

 - [ ] Which data scientists were involved in this analysis?
 - [ ] Which tools or framework did you use?
 (How much of a known quantity is it?)
 - [ ] Where is the pipeline published?
 (E.g. public or internal git repositories.)
 - [ ] How thorough is the testing and documentation?
+Is there a model card?

 ## Questions about the data preparation